 After an apprenticeship as surveyor’s draftsman, Thomas Gloor studied at the ETH Zurich natural sciences.
 Afterwards he worked as a scientific assistant at the institutes for agricultural engineering and of cartography at the ETH Zurich for 4 years.
 Since 2002 he has been responsible as a media publishing house managager for a hiking magazine, hiking books and maps.
 Since March 2005 he is in charge of the management of OCAD Inc.

-Thomas Gloor is an enthusiastic orienteer.
-He is a map consultant for the Swiss Orienteering Federation (SOLV) and was a member of the map commission of the International Orienteering Federation (IOF) and the Swiss Orienteering Federation (SOLV).
+Thomas is a map consultant for the Swiss Orienteering Federation and was a member of the map commission of the International Orienteering Federation and the Swiss Orienteering Federation.

-Gian-Reto Schaad is an very active orienteer and runs regularly in Scandinavia.
-He is an active mapper, member of the Map Commission and map consultant of the Swiss Orienteering Federation.
+Gian-Reto Schaad is an active map maker and member of the map commission of the Swiss Orienteering Federation and map consultant.

-Hubert Klauser is an orienteer, mapmaker and map consultant of the Swiss Orienteering Federation.
+He is also active as a map maker and a map consultant of the Swiss Orienteering Federation.

 Head of Sales and Administration

 Rahel Lozano did an apprenticeship as a commercial employee in Zug.
-After one year of full-time training at the Swiss Textile College, she recived the diploma “Fashion Assistant” in 2007.
-Besides being a mother, she worked for 5 years for the municipality Cham in the Traffic and Security departement.
 At the OCAD Inc. her main activities are the sale and distribution of the software as well as administrative tasks.
 In addition she is responsible for the accounting.

-Andreas Kyburz studied geosciences at the University of Basel.
-He was a long-time member of the Swiss orienteering national team and a cartographer in his spare time.
-For OCAD AG he is active in the sale, support and marketing of the software, manages projects and creates city maps.
+Andreas Kyburz studied geosciences at the University of Basel and has a postgraduate degree in geoinformatics.
+At OCAD AG he is responsible for sales, support and marketing of the software, project management and the production of city maps.

 P-O Derebrant studied electronics and initially worked as a teacher.
 He began producing small orienteering maps as a hobby.
 In 1979 he founded his own company and from then on worked as a map maker.
 Among other things, he creates basic data for maps by means of photogrammetric aerial photo evaluations.
 Since 1991 he has been using OCAD to draw maps.
 He has also translated OCAD into Swedish and since version OCAD 5, P-O Derebrant has been providing support in Sweden.